The first phase of developing the world’s first standardized taxonomy was a resounding success.

 The second phase is now about defining the output metrics required for reporting human capital activity and productivity.
 Since these metrics are likely to differ by industry, the IHCSTG is inviting participation spanning a broad range of industries.
 Current participants include: ABN AMRO, Capgemini, Coca-Cola Enterprises, Cisco, Deloitte, EDF, HSBC, Jaguar Land Rover, KPMG, MasterCard, PwC, Rolls-Royce, Royal Bank of Scotland, Sainsbury’s, Serco, SITA, Sky, Travis Perkins, The Home Office (UK), White & Case.

-Co-ordinated by Rosslyn Data Technologies, the second phase of workshops will take place over the course of June, September and October 2017, facilitated by Dr Max Blumberg and supported by Mark T Lawrence.
+Co-ordinated by Rosslyn Data Technologies, the second phase of workshops will take place over the course of June, September.
+October and November 2017, facilitated by Dr Max Blumberg and supported by Mark T Lawrence.
+We will continue this important work in 2018, so get involved today.

 Why is a standardized human capital taxonomy important?